 Streaming — Generally Poor With Lots of Buffering

 I tested Psiphon on both VPN mode and proxy mode.
-All tests in VPN mode defaulted to a New York server.
+All tests I performed in the VPN mode were defaulted to a New York server.
+My colleagues in London did the UK server testing.
 I selected the server country at random while testing on the proxy mode.

-Psiphon only unblocked 1 streaming platform.
+Psiphon only worked with 1 streaming platform.
 I found server speeds generally slow when streaming, and I wasn’t able to watch in HD.

-I was able to log into BBC iPlayer with Psiphon’s UK server while in proxy mode.
+While in the UK, my colleague was able to log in to his BBC iPlayer account with Psiphon’s UK server.

 It took a long time to load Baptiste and although the show finally played, there were several periods of long buffering.

-I tested Hulu on the VPN’s default New York server and got this message: “It looks like you’re using an anonymous proxy or VPN”.
-When I tried to log in a second time, I was redirected to this account creation page.
+While in the US, I tested Hulu on the VPN’s default New York server and got this message: “It looks like you’re using an anonymous proxy or VPN.”
+When I tried to log in a second time, I was redirected to this account creation page:

 Hulu blocked any attempts to log in

 I tested Amazon Prime Video on the same server and got this message: “Traveling?
-Some titles may be unavailable in your current location”.
+Some titles may be unavailable in your current location”, even though I tried to watch Amazon Prime US while in the US.
 On my second attempt on the same server, Amazon Prime Video kept loading captcha screens, and I couldn’t go past the log-in.

 Amazon Prime Video kept loading captchas